 constant gravity with

-RigidBody::apply_force(force, false).
-This will result in the force being applied
+RigidBody::add_force(force, false).
+This will result in the force being added

 to the rigid-body, but will allow the rigid-body to fall asleep if it reaches a dynamic equilibrium.